adammfrank/product-api/README.md

 3. Add an index for IsActive
 5. Typed responses in the API
 6. Optional features from the front end.
+7. Reorganize directory (ProductApi is a confusing name for a project with an angular client inside)

 Production considerations:
 1. Move db secrets into env vars.
 2. Add HTTPS
 3. Add indexes for most used columns in the search endpoint.
+4. Documentation with OpenApi
+5. Share DTOs between front and back end
+6. Serve client through Nginx

 # Assumptions and Tradeoffs